fisherleeyhl77/uav_navigation/README.md

 ![path_in_rviz](images/path_in_rviz_2.png)

-### Usage Instructions for the Realworld Implementation
+### Usage Instructions for the Real-world Implementation

 Connect the r200 camera and launch: